-My physical inspection of the roof void area was restricted to the apex loft area and further restricted by insulation material.
-As a result, the roof void area was viewed only from the access hatch.
+My physical inspection of the roof void area was restricted due to insulation material and stored items.
+As a result the roof void area was only viewed from the access hatch.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.
 (Trees/surrounding buildings/site topography) partially blocked sight lines.
 The flat roof coverings were not visible from ground level.